Aleksey Sukletin: Investigation, trial and execution

 During the first interrogations, Sukletin stated that investigators would not be able to prove his guilt in the murders.
-However, investigator Farid Zagidullin (afterward, the deputy prosecutor of Tatarstan) was able to obtain a confession from Shakirova, threatening that she would be executed if she stayed silent.
+However, investigator Farid Zagidullin (afterwards, the deputy prosecutor of Tatarstan) was able to obtain a confession from Shakirova, threatening that she would be executed if she stayed silent.
 Frightened that her daughter would be orphaned, she began to testify, writing 70 sheets of text:

 Sukletin was transferred to Moscow for a forensic psychiatric examination at the Serbsky Center.
 During the examination, he stated that he did not feel any remorse about the crimes committed:

 When Sukletin was asked whether he was afraid of God and the Last Judgment, he replied:

 According to the results of the examination, Sukletin was recognized as sane, despite his attempts to fake madness.
 Trying to delay the investigation, he talked about crimes that he did not actually commit.
 He demanded to be paid 50 rubles for revealing the location of the remains of each victim, as well as interrupting court hearings in order to smoke.
 He recounted the smallest details of crimes committed by him with pleasure.
 To investigator Farid Zagidullin, he presented an autographed photo with the inscription, "In memory of the first meeting with the cannibal."

-On April 18, 1986, Aleksey Sukletin was sentenced to execution by shooting.
+On 18 April 1986, Aleksey Sukletin was sentenced to execution by shooting.
 While awaiting execution, the maniac carved women's shoes from bread and presented them to Zagidullin.
-On July 29, 1987, the sentence was carried out.
+On 29 July 1987, the sentence was carried out.

 For Madina Shakirova, the prosecution also requested the death penalty.
 However, the court took into account mitigating circumstances: the defendant's repentance of the crimes committed, as well as the fact that she participated in criminal activity under the threat of murder by Sukletin.
 She was eventually sentenced to 15 years imprisonment.
 Anatoly Nikitin was also sentenced to 15 years for the murder of Lidiya Fyodorova, and Rinat Volkov was sentenced to 7 years for extortion.
 While Shakirova was serving her sentence, inmates shunned her, dubbing her "Dina-Meat Grinder".
 Initially, she was kept in a colony in Kozlovka, Chuvash Republic, where other prisoners attacked her, after which she was transferred to a colony in the Plesetsky District, Arkhangelsk Oblast.
 In 2001, both Shakirova and Nikitin were released from prison.
-The media erroneously reported that she had died in 2005, but those reports were refuted in 2008, when she gave an interview to the TV program "City".
+The media erroneously reported that she had died in 2005, but those reports were refuted in 2008, when she gave an interview to the TV programme "City".
 The fate of Nikitin and Volkov after release is unknown.